kaito-project/headlamp-kaito/docs/docs/features/testing-mcp-server.md

 - The MCP server pod is using the kubernetes-mcp service account
 - All three RBAC YAMLs have been applied correctly

+## Next Steps: Integrating with Headlamp-KAITO

+Once your MCP server is successfully responding to tool calls in the Inspector UI, you can proceed to integrate it with Headlamp-KAITO:

+### 1. Connect to Headlamp-KAITO

+1. Open Headlamp-KAITO and navigate to a chat interface with a tool-enabled model (Llama models)
+2. Click the **MCP Chip** in the chat header to open the MCP Server Management interface
+3. Add your MCP server using the endpoint URL: `http://kubernetes-mcp-server:8080/mcp`

+### 2. Configuration Tips

+- **Server Name**: Use a descriptive name like "Kubernetes Tools"
+- **Endpoint URL**: Use the internal Kubernetes service URL for cluster-deployed servers
+- **Authentication**: Configure if your server requires API keys
+- **Transport**: Ensure your server supports streamableHTTP transport

+### 3. Validation

+After adding your server to Headlamp-KAITO:

+- Verify the server shows as "connected" with a green indicator
+- Check that tools are discovered and listed
+- Test tool execution through chat interactions

+For detailed integration instructions, see the [MCP Tool Calling](./mcp-tool-calling.md) documentation.